hard-nett/community-dashboard/README.md

 # TODO

-- ui: improve design
+- ui: ibc-bloom needs to have destination wallet selected.
-- throwaway-wallet: store privkey w/ timestamped/session index for retrival & pruning,prune throwaway wallets after 24 hours
+- throwaway-wallet: store privkey w/ timestamped/session
+- prune throwaway wallets after 7 days have passed
 - ui: completely remove any development logs to mimimize data leak
 - throwaway-wallet: store offline solution such as jackal
 - throwaway-wallet: fix button to reveal mnemonic from local storage
 - dev-ops: akash delployment scripts
+- ui: remove unencrypted signature from being saved to state, replace for encrypted and decrypt when needed
+- headstash: handle multi-chain destination for each snip120u
+- ui: improve design

 ---